Esther Passaris

 Esther Mūthoni Passaris OGW (born 20 October 1964) is a Kenyan politician, social entrepreneur and philanthropist.
 She is the Nairobi County woman representative in the bicameral Kenyan parliament, and a member of the Orange Democratic Movement (ODM) Political Party.

 In 2013, she ran for member of parliament as a women's representative for Nairobi County, on the Kenya National Congress political party ticket but lost to Rachel Shebesh.
-She is a female public figure in Kenyan business and politics.
+She is a public figure in Kenyan business and politics.

 Early life

-Passaris was born in the coastal city of Mombasa to a Greek father and a Kenyan Kikuyu mother.
+Passaris was born in the coastal city of Mombasa to a Greek father and a Kenyan Kisii mother.
 She attended the Aga Khan Academies for her primary and secondary education.
 She enrolled in the Advanced Management Program course at Strathmore Business School, a program that was conducted in December 2006 between Strathmore University and the University of Navarra.
 She also has a diploma in law from the University of London.
 In October 2017, Passaris graduated from the United States International University Africa, in Nairobi, with a BSc International Business Administration.